MikeyBurkman/presentation-dev-apis/PITCHME.md

 #### Usability Testing
 It's not much different than for a GUI
+@ul
-- Ssk someone else to use it, _without_ your help
+- Ask someone else to use it, _without_ your help
 - Explain your API to someone.
 Have them play dumb.
 - Use your API yourself
     - Eat your own dog food
     - Note where YOU make mistakes
+@ulend

 ---

 #### Remember Failure Scenarios
-Try purposely doing things wrong, and see what the error messages are like
+Try purposely doing things wrong, and look at the error messages
+@ul
 - Leave out required fields
 - Make fields the wrong type
 - Purposely misspell words
+@ulend

 If you get unhelpful errors (or no errors at all), then you have work to do